-Your hamstrings consist of three muscles: the semitendinosus, semimembranosus, and the biceps femoris.
-These 3 muscles start from a common tendon on your pelvis.
-The hamstrings cross your hip and knee joints attaching just below the back of your knee.
-Hamstring injuries commonly occur during high speed running.¬† This occurs as your leg is swinging from a bent to an extended position in preparation for landing.
+Your hamstrings consist of 3 muscles: your semitendinosus, semimembranosus, and biceps femoris.
+These 3 muscles start from a common tendon on your pelvis.¬† Your hamstrings cross your hip and knee joints attaching just below the back of your knee.
+Hamstring injuries commonly occur during high-speed running.¬† This occurs as your leg is swinging from a bent to a straight position in preparation for landing.
 During this phase of running, hamstring muscle activity is extremely high to control the length of the muscle.

 The Most Effective Approach to Rehabilitating Hamstring Strains

-There are 3 types of rehabilitation exercises which assist in recovery from hamstring strains.
-Agility exercises involve changes of direction simulating sport movements.¬† These exercises reduce re-injury rates.¬† Always initiate these exercises early after your injury.
-Trunk or core stabilization exercises are also effective at reducing your risk of re-injury.¬† Finally, exercises that lengthen your injured hamstring can speed up your return to play.
+There are 3 types of rehabilitation exercises that assist in recovery from hamstring strains.
+Agility exercises involve changes of direction simulating sports movements.¬† These exercises reduce re-injury rates.¬† Always initiate these exercises early after your injury.¬† Core stabilization exercises are also effective at reducing your risk of re-injury.¬† Finally, exercises that lengthen your injured hamstring can speed up your return to play.

 The remainder of this article highlights 5 rehabilitation exercises for hamstring strains.¬† Three of the exercises progressively lengthen your hamstrings.¬† These are the active hamstring stretch, the ‚Äúdiver‚ÄĚ, and the ‚Äúglider‚ÄĚ.¬† Perform lengthening exercises slowly and through pain-free ranges at first.
 Aggressive stretching delays recovery.
 As you improve, gradually increase the speed and range of movement.